keyvisions/bpms/README.md

 Connect element
 Change element subtype

-Each activity requires one or more resources to be completed, completion is reached when all the required inputs have been specified.
+An activity includes a set of data inputs, the degenerate case involves a single input boolean value that indicates if the activity has been compleated.
+Inputs are used in conditioning gateways and flows.
+Where gateways and flows determine define the business process transition logic.
-An activity is described by a set of data inputs
+Each activity requires one or more resources (human and non human) to be completed, completion is reached when all the required inputs have been specified.

 Attachments to process or activity